ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 * The query identification is required to be a unique identifier for the search it is associated with for:
   * Tracking the search for logging.

-  * Tracking the search should the search required a callback if it will run for an extended period of time.
+* Questions:
-  * (The idea of supporting callbacks was raised in MME 1.x and dismissed as too onerous)
+  * Do we want to support callbacks in searches, tell/allow the host to run the search offline and return the results at a later date?

 ### Specification for the `components`/`disclaimer` structure (optional)